Erin’s Recipe Rundown

 • Frozen grated butter: Frozen grated butter is KEY to creating light, flaky, buttery scones.
 The cold butter and flour crumbs melt as the scones bake, releasing steam and creating air pockets.
 These pockets are what create flaky scones with crisp edges!

-• Sugar: Sweet scones call for 1/4 cup of sugar, while savory scones call for 1 tablespoon.
+• Vanilla/Sugar: Sweet scones call for 1/4 cup of sugar and vanilla, while savory scones call for 1 tablespoon of sugar and no vanilla.

 • Mix-ins: Add any mix-ins like chocolate chips, nuts or blueberries that you like!
 The possibilities are endless.
 You can use up to 1/2 cup of any mix-in.